vcrsoft/vcrsoft.github.io/resources.md

 permalink: /resources/
 ---

-# AI-Powered Patient Engagement
+# Customer Service Chatbots

-AI technology, in particular chatbots / assistants / agents, provides a means to enhance the experience and workflow pertaining to all aspects of the patient engagement process.
-Benefits include better health outcomes for patients and a more efficient process for the provider.
+AI technology, in particular chatbots / assistants / agents, provides a means to enhance the experience and workflow pertaining to all aspects of the customer service process.

 {% for resource in site.resources %}
 ## [{{ resource.title }}]({{ resource.url | relative_url }})